Debug GitLab CI/CD Pipelines with Metasploit

 network interface after loopback

-will be used, or you can specify as the first
+will be used, or you can specify the IP

-parameter, the IP address which the meterpreter payload will use.
-The second
+address which the Meterpreter payload will use as the first parameter.
+The

-parameter is the port to which it will connect to, the default is 4444
+second parameter is the port to which it will connect; the default is 4444

 no port is set.